Dario Frigo: Career

-He entered the 2001 Giro d'Italia, and was one of the favorites to win.
+He entered the 2001 Giro d'Italia and was one of the favorites to win.
 In the prologue, he finished second to Rik Verbrugghe and after the fourth stage, he took the race lead, which he held for nine days, until losing it to Gilberto Simoni on the 13th stage.
-The gap between the two, was very small.
+The gap between the two was very small.
 On 3 June, Frigo won the 15th stage, a time trial.
 However, Simoni managed to maintain his lead.
-On 7 June the stage was canceled following the searches of the NAS in the hotels of Sanremo where the teams participating in the Giro used to stay.
+On 7 June, the stage was canceled following searches of the NAS in the hotels in Sanremo, where the teams participating in the Giro typically stayed.

-During the searches of Frigo's vials with doping substances are found which he owned, although he claimed to have never used them.
-The next morning Dario did not leave Busto Arsizio because he was fired by his team.
-Later it turned out that Frigo had also been scammed since the label of those vials didn't match the product they were supposed to contain.
-However, Frigo had tried to procure an illicit product and so he was sentenced to a 6-month ban until 8 March 2002.
+During the searches of Frigo's vials, doping substances belonging to him were found, but he claimed to have never used them.
+The next morning, Dario did not leave Busto Arsizio because he was fired by his team.
+Later, it was discovered that Frigo had also been scammed because the vial labels did not match the contents of the products.
+However, Frigo had tried to procure an illicit product, and so he was sentenced to a 6-month ban until 8 March 2002.

-In 2002 he was hired by Tacconi Sport and on his return to racing, in Paris–Nice, he won the hardest stage at the Col d'Èze.
+In 2002, he was hired by Tacconi Sport and on his return to racing, in Paris–Nice, he won the hardest stage at the Col d'Èze.
 He then won a stage and the final classification of the Tour de Romandie.
 He returned to the Giro d'Italia, but while still managing to stay with the leaders, he finished with a modest 10th place in the standings, 11'50" off the winner Paolo Savoldelli.
-After the Giro he won the national time trial championship and started the Tour de France, where he won the 17th stage in Megève.
+After the Giro, he won the national time trial championship and started the Tour de France, where he won the 17th stage in Megève.
 After finishing the Tour, he won Subida a Urkiola and the World Cup Classic Zurich Metzgete, in August, placing 5th in the UCI World Ranking.